Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 The screen should look like the following:
 ![Get](assets/get.png)

-1. After reading the small print on the bottom of the screen, select **Get**.
-After 10-20 seconds, you receive the following message, **Snowflake Connector for SeviceNow is now ready to use in your account.**
+1. Select **Get**.
+You receive the following message, **Snowflake Connector for SeviceNow is now ready to use in your account.**

 1. Select **Done**.

 If you would like to verify the connector was installed, from Snowsight, you can go to **Data -> Databases**.
 You will see a new database with the name **Snowflake_Connector_for_ServiceNow**.
 Open the Public schema and views to see the Global_Config view.
-Procedures have also been installed.
+Some of the Procedures have also been installed.
+Others will appear after the installation finishes.

 ![installed](assets/installed.png)

 ## Connect Snowflake to Servicenow

+1. From the Snowflake Account Home page, select Marketplace and then
-1. In Snowsight, select the **Snowflake Connector for Servicenow** tile.
+    > select the **Snowflake Connector for Servicenow** tile.
 1. In the **Snowflake Connector for ServiceNow** window, select **Manage**.

 1. Select **Connect**.